BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

 ```
 We can see multiple things here:

 * `conditions:` - this option works on all objectives.
-Multiple conditions can be added if seperated by comma
+Multiple conditions can be added if separated by comma
   (`conditions:con1,con2,con3`).

 * The exclamation mark (`!`) in front of a condition inverts it.
 That means that a condition that is "true" will be